Working at All Hallows’ School

 Staff at All Hallows’ School enjoy a range of benefits including:

-- Access to employer superannuation contributions when voluntary contributions are made
+- Access to enhanced superannuation contributions when voluntary contributions are made

 - Ability to cash out long service leave pro-rata after seven years